Skip to main content

 • Limited enrolment

-• Online bridging courses prepare you for entry in the third year of Cambrian’s Bachelor of Science in Nursing degree program
+• Online bridging courses prepare you for entry in the third year of Cambrian’s Bachelor of Science in Nursing degree program (delivered in-person and on-campus in Sudbury, Ontario)

 • Experience-based learning approach where you’ll apply concepts to real patients and situations through case studies, training in high-tech nursing simulation lab, and clinical placements